DarkWiiPlayer/restia/readme.md

 Manpage
 --------------------------------------------------------------------------------

-For Linux\* users, there's a script to generate a manpage in the `manpage/` directory in the project tree.
+For Linux\* users, there's a command to generate and install a manpage.

-\* Not just GNU/Linux, but also all the weird minimalist musl+busybox setups :)
+Simply run `restia manpage` as root to install system-wide or as another user to installit locally in `$HOME/.local/share/man`.

+\* Yes, Linux.
+There's also non-GNU linuxes out there using musl+busybox and other GNU-alternatives.

 Known Issues
 --------------------------------------------------------------------------------